How To Measure Website Traffic With Google Analytics 4

 Organic Social Traffic

-Social traffic comes to your site through social networks or social media platforms.
+Social traffic comes to your site through social networks or social media channels.
 For example, if someone clicks through to your website from a tweet or Facebook post, Google Analytics will attribute that to social traffic.
 Technically this is referral traffic, but Google understands that social media plays a special role in marketing and advertising, so it separates it from the rest of the referrals.

 You may also see traffic from Paid Search, Email, Paid Social, Organic Video, and “Unassigned.”